bgsoftware/company-site/_posts/2019-06-10-folsom-where-we-work-and-play.md

 description : The story of our hometown, a former Gold Rush village
-              tuned-major-suburb, and why our quality of life is amazing. image       : 2019-06-10-folsom-where-we-work-and-play.jpg author      : John Stuckert comments    : true tags        : [BG Software, Blog, John Stuckert, Folsom]
+              tuned-major-suburb, and why our quality of life is amazing. image       : 2019-06-10-folsom-where-we-work-and-play.jpg
+image-description: "Link to blog post.
+Photo of Folsom Lake from the shore in the daytime.
+Tree branches in foreground" author      : John Stuckert comments    : true tags        : [BG Software, Blog, John Stuckert, Folsom]